-We all have assumptions that we don’t question.
-In the venture capital world the assumption is that most new startups will fail, a few will have middling performance which basically returns the initial investment, and a few will be “superstars”.
-The latter will return the bulk of the capital that’s invested by the venture capitalist.
-This expectation assumes an emphasis on capital appreciation is the only goal of funding.
+We all have assumptions we don’t question.
+In the venture capital world, the assumption is that most new startups will fail, a few will have middling performance which basically returns the initial investment, and a few will be superstars.
+The latter will return the bulk of the capital invested by the venture capitalist (VC).
+This expectation assumes capital appreciation is the only goal of funding.
 That is, the goal is to extract capital from the very few “winners” and to discard the “loser” companies.

-Alternatively, it is possible that discarded companies failed because the venture capitalists in their focus on capital potentially destroyed what was unique in the company through their manipulation and overemphasis on money.
-Had they showed more respect for the company’s desire for social responsibility and corporate culture, the start up would have retained its value and grown.
-Perhaps not as quickly, but potentially in a long-term way.
+Alternatively, it is possible that discarded companies failed because the VCs, in their focus on capital, destroyed what was unique in the company through their manipulation and overemphasis on money.
+Had they shown more respect for the company’s desire for social responsibility and corporate culture, the startup would have retained its value and grown—perhaps not as quickly but potentially in a long-term way.

-Admittedly, such an emphasis may mean that the bright stars of their funding do not burn so brightly.
-So they end up earning less of return on their investment.
-And potentially VCs have already done this calculation and made the decision to stay with the status quo.
+Admittedly, such an emphasis may mean that the bright stars of VC funding do not burn so brightly.
+So VCs end up earning less of a return on their investment.
+Potentially, they have already done this calculation and made the decision to stay with the status quo.

-That may sound fanciful (or naive), but we already see in the sharing economy that people need less.
-For many the phone is the only device they need and will soon be the only computer.
+That may sound fanciful (or naïve), but we already see in the sharing economy that people need less.
+For many, phones are the only device they need and will soon be the only computer.
 The foldable screen will even remove the tablet.
-Ride-sharing is eliminating cars and autonomous cars will further that.
-Even housing is migrating to less expensive model requiring fewer “things.”
-Just-in-time delivery of things is reducing the need for personal inventory and VR allows one to explore and connect at lower cost.
-So, needs are changing and capital is just one of many needs.
+Ride-sharing is eliminating cars, and autonomous cars will further that.
+Even housing is migrating to a less expensive model requiring fewer things.
+Just-in-time delivery of things is reducing the need for personal inventory, and virtual reality allows one to explore and connect at lower cost.
+Needs are changing, and capital is just one of many needs.

 Today’s business plan is full of money in, money out, buyers, sellers, income, and expenses.
-Tomorrows business plan will likely also include non-monetary value in/out.
-It will also identify externalities; that is, negative impacts on society that won’t show up on the balance sheet, but will be a cost to society.
-And investors will shy away from business plans that suck in value, but provide little non-monetary value in return.
+Tomorrow’s business plan will likely also include non-monetary value in and out.
+It will also identify externalities, that is, negative impacts on society that won’t show up on the balance sheet but will be a cost to society.
+Investors will shy away from business plans that suck in value but provide little non-monetary value in return.
 Companies that create enormous value by passing on the negative value to society will fail to get funding.

-Photo Credit: Author: Greenberg, Arthur, Environmental Protection Agency.
-(12/02/1970 – ) Title: HUGH STRIP MINING MACHINERY IN OPERATION NEAR DUNFERMLINE IN FULTON COUNTY.
-FULTON COUNTY HAS BEEN, AND IS, A CENTER FOR STRIP MINING IN THE STATE, April 1973, This media is available in the holdings of the National Archives and Records Administration, cataloged under the National Archives Identifier (NAID) 552417.
+Photo Credit: Greenberg, Arthur, Environmental Protection Agency.
+(12/02/1970) Title: HUGH STRIP MINING MACHINERY IN OPERATION NEAR DUNFERMLINE IN FULTON COUNTY.
+FULTON COUNTY HAS BEEN, AND IS, A CENTER FOR STRIP MINING IN THE STATE, April 1973.
+This media is available in the holdings of the National Archives and Records Administration, cataloged under the National Archives Identifier (NAID) 552417.